meeshkan/http-types/README.md

 - [ts-http-types](https://github.com/Meeshkan/ts-http-types): TypeScript library available on [npm](https://www.npmjs.com/package/http-types).

 # Middlewares
-HTTP Types middlewares are interceptors of traffic allowing HTTP Types output to be generated from intercepted traffic.
+Middlewares are interceptors of traffic allowing http-types output to be generated from intercepted traffic.
 Currently there is only one available:

 - [Express.js middleware](https://github.com/Meeshkan/express-middleware/)